Owen King

 Owen Philip King (born February 21, 1977) is an American author of novels and graphic novels, and a television film producer.
 He published his first book, We're All in This Together, in 2005 to generally positive reviews, but his first full-length novel, Double Feature, had a less enthusiastic reception.
-King collaborated with his father, writer Stephen King, in the writing of the women's prison novel Sleeping Beauties.
+King collaborated with his father, writer Stephen King, in the writing of the novel Sleeping Beauties.